What a Margin Call Is and How It Works in Margin Trading

 Common triggers include sharp market declines, increased volatility in specific holdings, concentrated positions in a single stock or sector, and overleveraging relative to account equity.
 Buying speculative or thinly traded securities on margin increases the odds of a margin call.

-Unexpected events, like bad company earnings or economic news, can quickly change the value of collateral.
+Unexpected events, such as poor company earnings or economic news, can quickly change the value of collateral.
 This can make a safe margin position very risky in a short time.

 Market Volatility Effects

 High volatility increases the likelihood of margin calls because prices swing more dramatically, reducing the cushion between equity and required margins.
-Brokers may also raise maintenance requirements during turbulent times, tightening the buffer even further.
+Brokers may also raise maintenance requirements during turbulent times, further tightening the buffer.

 For traders who use margin, keeping an eye on implied volatility and being careful during periods of market stress can reduce surprise margin calls and preserve capital.